Nawwaf1729/Classification-on-wine-quality-dataset/README.md

 There are two dataset labeled and unlabeled.

 You can see the classification project in the ipynb file.
-There are explanation and interpretation each cell and results.
+There are explanation and interpretation in each cell and results.

 Hope you got the insight of my project:)